-Diff-subMax reduces the complexity of the algorithm and overhead significantly.
+Diff-subMax has several nice features.
+We show in the Appendix that the deterministic version of Diff-subMax provides utility optimality for the networks with predetermined internode scheduling such as CSMA/CA. Furthermore, Diff-subMax reduces the complexity of the algorithm and overhead significantly.
 In particular, each node i calculates and compares weights $\omega{i,j}(t)$ for each neighbor node.
 Therefore, the complexity is linear with the number of (neighbor) nodes.
-The overhead is also significantly reduced; each node needs to know the queue size of only its one-hop away neighbors.
+The overhead is also significantly reduced; each node needs to know the queue size only of its one-hop away neighbors.